cloudfive/push-cordova-plugin/README.md

     CloudFivePush.register('user-identifer');

-Where `user-identifier` is something like
+Where `user-identifier` is something like an e-mail address, user id or some other way your application identifies users.

+If you are sending custom payloads, you should register a callback

+    CloudFivePush.setHandler(function(payload) {
+        // This will receive the payload specified in the push message });

 This will register the user anonymously which is useful if you only need to send occasionally "broadcast" messages to your entire userbase.
 This probably isn't